 The BRT Concept of Operations Study will continue into FY 26 as well.
-It is estimated that, of the total project budget, \$60,000 will be expended in FY 2026.
+The project did not begin in FY 25 as anticipated, so the project will be fully completed in FY 26.
 The total budget including partner funding is outlined below.